FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 DS-2019/IAP-66 Forms

-The responsible officer or alternate responsible officer of the exchange visitor program in which you participated while on the J-1 visa should be able to supply you with copies of lost DS-2019/IAP-66 forms.
+The responsible officer or alternate responsible officer of the exchange visitor program in which you participated while on the J-1 visa may be able to provide copies of lost DS-2019/IAP-66 forms.
 However, it is your responsibility to keep all your DS 2019/IAP-66 forms.
-The Waiver Review Division cannot proceed with your waiver recommendation application until you have provided copies of all of your DS-2019/IAP-66 forms.
+The Waiver Review Division cannot proceed with your waiver recommendation application until you have submitted copies of all of your DS-2019/IAP-66 forms.

 The Waiver Review Division will accept a signed letter from your responsible program officer with information about your program and your participation in it.